 Students need not be majors to participate in these groups; all of them have members who are music majors, minors, and general students active in music.

-Puget Sound has a chapter of Sigma Alpha Iota, an all-female music organization.
+Puget Sound has a chapter of Sigma Alpha Iota, International Music Fraternity, a music organization which initiates females at the undergraduate level, and patronesses and Distinguished Members at the professional level.
 Our chapter has a long and honorable history with missions that promote music and music service to communities.
 Chapter activities are varied in nature and strike a balance between community service, professionalism, and sociability.
 The members of Sigma Alpha Iota are also very diverse, with women studying everything from Psychology to Music Performance and coming from all areas of music such band, orchestra, voice, and piano.
 In the past, philanthropy projects have included a music marathon, singing valentines, and music camps at the YWCA and Boys & Girls Club.

 The Logger Pep Band is a student-run ensemble and recognized ASUPS club.
 Any students, undergraduate or graduate, or faculty members of the greater University of Puget Sound community are welcome to play!
 They rehearse weekly and perform regularly at home football and basketball games.
 The Logger Pep Band exists to inspire Logger pride at Puget Sound sporting events, as well as to provide a performance opportunity to those who are looking for a way to continue their musical development.